Photograph: Kwinitekw/Connecticut River, by Christine DeLucia

 The Kim-Wait/Eisenberg Collection of Native American Literature has brought a large array of Native-authored books together for teaching and research, and is in the process of digitizing many of them.

-An innovative, collaborative digital humanities project that gathers together and helps interpret important historical documents from the Native Northeast, in order to enhance access and insights for scholars, tribal communities, and the public.
+A collaborative digital humanities project that gathers together and helps interpret important historical documents from the Native Northeast, in order to enhance access and insights for scholars, tribal communities, and the public.

 Yale group for the study of native america